FL550/simple_dwd_weatherforecast/README.md

     get_forecast_condition(datetime, optional bool shouldUpdate) # Result is condition as text

-    get_daily_condition(datetime, optional bool shouldUpdate) # Result is worst condition at this day
+    get_daily_condition(datetime, optional bool shouldUpdate) # Result is an approximate "feeled" condition at this day

-    get_timeframe_condition(datetime, timeframe: hours after datetime as int, optional bool shouldUpdate) # Result is worst condition at this time frame
+    get_timeframe_condition(datetime, timeframe: hours after datetime as int, optional bool shouldUpdate) # Result is an approximate "feeled" condition at this time frame

     get_weather_report(optional bool shouldUpdate) # Returns the weather report for the geographical region of the station as HTML